Pritesh-0/Pritesh-0/README.md

 - 👋 Hi, I’m @Pritesh-0
-- 👀 I’m interested in Open Source projects, App development, Competitive Coding
+- 👀 I’m interested in Open Source projects, App development, Competitive Coding.
-- 🌱 I’m currently learning Flutter, C
+- 🌱 I’m currently learning Flutter, DSA in python.
-- 💞️ I’m looking to collaborate on Hackathons, Project Collabs
+- 💞️ I’m looking to teamup on Hackathons, Projects.
 - 📫 How to reach me : Drop a mail at priteshagrawal0@gmail.com

 <!---